For updates related to COVID-19 click here.

 Students enrolling in Kindergarten must turn 5 before or on April 30 in the year of commencement.
 Individual cases where parents would like consideration to enrol a child at a younger age will be considered at the discretion of the Principal.

 Our school holds Pre-Kinder classes in Term 4 each year.
 This consists of one day each week from 9.00am to 11.30am for eight weeks.
 This program introduces the children to their new classroom and teacher and is a way of familiarising them with the routine of life at school.

-Students in our Primary Choir have been building up skills, courage and confidence since 2010.
-The students love singing and can often be found around the school singing their favourite songs from choir or showing their teacher a new song they have learned.
+Students in our ‘Infants Choir’ and the ‘School Choir’ have been building up skills, courage and confidence since 2010.
+The students love singing and can often be found around the school singing their favourite songs from choir or showing their teacher a new song they have learnt.